mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 Once the new Listener has been created, it can be selected from the [Listener Settings section](/development_suite/api-console/api-design/endpoints.md#listeners) within the Endpoint detail page of the project.

-### Define the Kubernetes Ingress
+### Configure the Kubernetes Ingress Controller

-In order to receive incoming requests from the newly exposed API Gateway port, it is required to define the [Traefik IngressRoute](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-ingressroute) for the same port too.
+In order to receive incoming requests from the newly exposed API Gateway port, it is required to configure the [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to make the exposed port reachable.

+:::info
+For example, if your Kubernetes cluster is configured to use [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) as Ingress Controller provider, you may need to define a new [IngressRoute](https://doc.traefik.io/traefik/providers/kubernetes-crd/).

 To do this, on the git repository of your Project locate the correct `.ingressroute.yaml` file for your environment and extend it with the new route and defining a new `host`.
 The resulting file should look like this:

 ``` yaml
 apiVersion: traefik.containo.us/v1alpha1